ShabanShaame/CrystalSparkSandbox/DATAGRAPHNAVIGATION.md

 We can create new brother entities from any object of type Entity

-set brother entity expect a verb a target and an array of references key values
+"Set brother entity" expects a verb, a target and an array of references key values:

 `$antoine->setBrotherEntity('playInstrument','piano',['since'=>1940]);`

-Note in general method in sandra core expecting concepts accept parameters that are either string (it get or create a concept id with the shortname string) a int (concept id) or an object of type Entity (then it will take the concept subject concept id) For example
+Note in general, methods in sandra core expecting concepts accept parameters that are either string (it gets or creates a concept id with the shortname string), an int (concept id) or an object of type Entity (then it will take the concept subject concept id).
+For example:

 `$antoine->setBrotherEntity('loves',$antoine,[]);`